rtmigo/mavence/README.md

 # Keep in mind

 - Sonatype servers may not respond.
-If you see a lot of timeout errors, it is ok, just postpone work until tomorrow or learn Rust
+If you see a lot of timeout errors, it is ok.
+Postpone work until tomorrow or learn Rust

 - If the Sonatype server responds, it does not mean that it is working